cscucf/cscucf.github.io/about.md

 permalink: /about/
 ---

-Welcome to the Cognitive Sciences Club @ UCF Website! uk
+Welcome to the Cognitive Sciences Club @ UCF Website!

 Cognitive Sciences Club is a student organization created to bring people interested in the cognitive sciences together and provide them with resources to learn more about the field and meet similarly-minded individuals.
 We look forward to getting to know you and your interests.